Economics and Finance

 We’d encourage you to contact Professor Lester Hunt (Lester.Hunt@port.ac.uk) to discuss your interest before you apply, quoting the project code.

-When you are ready to apply, please follow the 'Apply now' link on the Economics PhD subject area page and select the link for the relevant intake.
+When you are ready to apply, please follow the 'Apply now' link on the Finance PhD subject area page and select the link for the relevant intake.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 Please also include a research proposal of 1,000 words outlining the main features of your proposed research design – including how it meets the stated objectives, the challenges this project may present, and how the work will build on or challenge existing research in the above field.